 Both New Orleans and Atlanta are popular destinations to visit in the winter with plenty of activities.
 Also, most visitors come to New Orleans for the shopping scene and the cuisine during these months.

 Atlanta is much colder than New Orleans in the winter.
-The temperature in Atlanta is usually 45°F (7°C) in January, and New Orleans stays around 51°F (11°C).
+The daily temperature in Atlanta averages around 45°F (7°C) in January, and New Orleans fluctuates around 51°F (11°C).

 Atlanta usually receives around the same amount of sunshine as New Orleans during winter.
 Atlanta gets 164 hours of sunny skies, while New Orleans receives 158 hours of full sun in the winter.

 It rains a lot this time of the year in New Orleans.
 It's quite rainy in Atlanta.
 In January, Atlanta usually receives less rain than New Orleans.
 Atlanta gets 4.7 inches (120 mm) of rain, while New Orleans receives 5.2 inches (131 mm) of rain each month for the winter.

 Both New Orleans and Atlanta during the spring are popular places to visit.
 Also, the spring months attract visitors to New Orleans because of the activities around the city.

 In the spring, Atlanta is around the same temperature as New Orleans.
 Typically, the spring temperatures in Atlanta in April average around 65°F (18°C), and New Orleans averages at about 68°F (20°C).

 In New Orleans, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the spring, Atlanta often gets around the same amount of sunshine as New Orleans.
 Atlanta gets 262 hours of sunny skies this time of year, while New Orleans receives 254 hours of full sun.